brgtrainings/brgtrainings.github.io/syllabus/website/intro/bootcamp-arch.md

 prev_link: /website/intro/
 ---

-# Bootcamp Archtiecture
+# Bootcamp Architecture

-In this page, you will get the basic knowledge of what happens when you view a web page in a web browser on your computer, phone or any other devices.
+In this page, you will get to know about the bootcamp architecture, its workflow and other important details.

 {% include util/embed-youtube.html id="tSf6xb2qhXo" %}
 # Points to remember

 - __Duration:__ 2 months, 8 weeks, 2 sessions/week